mendhak/waveshare-epaper-display/README.md

 This provider will use the same latitude and longitude as specified for the weather provider.

+Warning: May not be reliable.
+During my testing, I found the weather.gov API would start returning errors and then suddenly work again.

 ## Pick a Calendar provider